hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 and media files to devices across the LAN.

 ## Why ?
+Most ordinary people cannot afford expensive new bits like terrabyte NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
+It's great they show and test those things, but money doesn't grow on trees especially if you have kids and/or are retired.

-You could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
+One could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
 I looked at `Plex` et al years ago and was very uncomfortable with the level of access installed packages potentially provided to the vendor servers directly into my LAN and hence to all the devices on my LAN ... essentially permitting them unfettered invisible 'remote control' access if they so chose.
 I valued my banking details and documents etc, choosing to limit exposure to that potential security hazard.

-This 'roll your own' approach avoids the pain of getting 'done over' by your own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers on the internet - at the cost of having to deal with more complexity ... safety first.
+This 'roll your own' approach minimises cost, and avoids the pain of getting 'done over' by your own hand - installing packages known to interact of themselves in essentially unknown ways with (uncontrolled) vendors' servers on the internet - at the cost of having to deal with more complexity ... safety first.